aldo-gutierrez/bitmasksorter/README.md

 In the worst case (32 bit mask) the last recursion level is 32, but we use CountSort on the last 16 bits (countingSortBits default value) so the max recursion level is 16

-The application of count sort in the last bits of the mask works even if the mask doesn't have consecutive 1s.
+The application of count sort in the last bits of the mask works even if the mask doesn't have consecutive ones (1).
-For example for example: 1110011, only 5 bits change, we could use 5 bits 2^5 32 slots for Count Sort
+For example in the mask 1110011, only 5 bits change, we could use 5 bits 2^5 32 slots for Count Sort

 Optimizations:
 - The partition is only done by the bits in the mask as described above
-- Optimization for small lists and or for the last bits, to choose between count sort and two different radix sorts
+- Optimization for small lists and or for the last bits, to choose between count sort and two different radix sort implementations
 - Multithreading support

 ## RadixBitSorter:

 Usage:
 ```
-//Sorting uint numbers
+//Sorting unsigned int  numbers
 IntSorter sorter = RadixBitSorterInt();
 sorter.setUnsigned(true);
 int[] list = ....